 ***If you experience any difficulties, please contact the CSD Notetaking Team at email@example.com.

 - In order to receive payment for providing notes, notetakers must first complete employment paperwork at the Center for Students with Disabilities, located on the second floor of the Wilbur Cross Building.
 Requirements include: CT W4, Federal W4, I-9 Employment Eligibility Verification Form

 - ***Payment*** - Note takers will be paid as follows:

-- Undergraduate Course – during the Fall and Spring semesters, notetakers will be paid $15.00 per week per course.
-Pay periods are in increments of two weeks – see below for dates).
+- Undergraduate Course – Notetakers will be paid $15.00 for every 3 hours in class per course.
+(Pay periods are in increments of two weeks - see below for dates).

-- Graduate Course – during the Fall and Spring semesters, notetakers will be paid $20.00 per week per course.
-Pay periods are in increments of two weeks – see below for dates).
+- Graduate Course – Notetakers will be paid $20.00 for every 3 hours in class per course.
+(Pay periods are in increments of two weeks - see below for dates).

 - The CSD will enter the appropriate payment per pay period (per course) directly into the payroll system as follows: